vinimdcruz/course-django-rest-framework-construindo-apis-restful-zero-Public/README.md

 # In this chapter we added registration's viewset, serializer, route and admin page

 #### Chapter 5: Adding Authentication
-# In this chapter we added authentication and permissions to resources
+# In this chapter we added authentication and permissions to resources, and to the main API page

 Feel free to explore, suggest improvements, and share ideas! 😊